SharePoint/sp-dev-docs/docs/design/web-part-levels.md

 ## Secondary toolbars

-Secondary toolbar are used on individual items in a web part layout that need to support item level configuration in the property pane and other commands like move, to re-arrange items in a layout or to remove/delete an item.
+Secondary toolbar are used on individual items in a web part layout that need to support item level configuration in the property pane and other commands like move, to re-arrange items in a layout, or to remove/delete an item.
 Custom commands can also be added in this toolbar that fit the needs of your web part..

 ![Edit state of Image Gallery web part with property pane open](../images/02_WebpartLevels_SecondLevel.png)